EvanBeal/EvanBeal.github.io/ada-2020-project-milestone-p3-p3_enchiladas.md

 - To which extent is the ethnic diversity responsible for the food consumption diversity of some aliment categories?
 - Can we attribute particular food habits to specific ethnic groups?

-#### How richness is linked to diversity of food consumption and ethnicity ?
+#### How richness is linked to diversity of food consumption and ethnicity?
 {% include simple_rich_hit_hethn.html %}